Skip to content

 -> Abstraction choice (Repository / EventBus)

--> Patch or full redesign
+-> Patch, or redesign from scratch

 What matters here is